 Foreign Visitors Fellowship Program

-The Slavic-Eurasian Research Center of Hokkaido University is pleased to announce the thirty-ninth round of the SRC’s Foreign Visitors Fellowship Program for 2017-2018*.
+The Slavic-Eurasian Research Center (SRC) of Hokkaido University is pleased to announce the 42nd round of the SRC’s Foreign Visitors Fellowship Program for 2020-2021*.

-Applicants should choose their period of stay at the SRC: Within the period from June 1, 2017 to March 30, 2018 (the 1st term) or from October 1,2017 to September 29,2018 (the 2nd term), applicants will be able to name their preferred period but not shorter than two months and not longer than ten months.
+Applicants should choose their period of stay at the SRC: Within the period from April 10, 2020 to March 26, 2021, applicants will be able to name their preferred period but not shorter than two months and not longer than ten months.

-* After the restructuring of foreign visitors systems of the Hokkaido University in 2013-2014, the SRC runs its foreign visitors fellowship program within the new system which is managed and financed by the University.
+* After the restructuring of foreign visitors systems of the Hokkaido University, the SRC runs its foreign visitors fellowship program within the new system which is managed and financed by the University.

 The Center undertakes to provide the following: